mteillet/PyVexr/README.md

 - [x] Easily accessible OCIOs
 	- [x] OCIO menu GUI
 	- [X] AgX support, with its looks
-	- [X] ACES P0, and ACES P1 support
+	- [X] ACES P0, and ACES P1 support (could be better, for now use ACES official configs)
 	- [X] Filmic support, with its looks
 	- [x] Config.json to remember your favourite OCIO settings
 - [x] Buffer